Florida State Road 922: Route description

 State Road 922 begins at the intersection between 125th Street and US 441/SR 7, with SR 922 heading east, intersecting with I-95 just one block east of the western terminus.
 East of I-95, SR 922 continues through mostly residential areas of North Miami, becoming commercial as it reaches the intersection with SR 909/SR 915.
 East of the intersection, SR 922 continues as a commercial thoroughfare until a railroad crossing jags SR 922 slightly south to become 123rd Street.
 It then meets with US 1/SR 5, and runs towards Biscayne Bay.
-Less than a mile east of US 1, State Road 922 crosses Biscayne Bay on the Broad Causeway, a toll causeway (with a drawbridge) maintained and operated by the Town of Bay Harbor Islands.
+Less than a mile east of US 1, State Road 922 crosses Biscayne Bay on the Shepard Broad Causeway, a toll causeway (with a drawbridge) maintained and operated by the Town of Bay Harbor Islands.

-The SunPass toll rate for SR922 is $1.75 (US) for a two-axle passenger car and $3.00 via Toll-by-Plate.
-Additional axles at the SunPass rate are $6.00 per each additional axle and $7.50 for Toll-by-Plate.
+The SunPass toll rate for SR922 is $2.00 (US) for a two-axle vehicle and $3.25 via Toll-by-Plate.
+Additional axles at the SunPass rate are $7.00 per each additional axle and $8.50 for Toll-by-Plate.

-East of the Causeway, SR 922 enters Surfside as 96th Street, running through the two Bay Harbor barrier Islands before entering the coastline area, passing by the Bal Harbour Shops before SR 922 terminates at SR A1A.
-East of this intersection, 96th Street continues for one block to the Atlantic Ocean shoreline.
+East of the Causeway, SR 922 runs through Bay Harbor Islands' Kane Concourse and reaches the final barrier island holding Bal Harbour to the north & Surfside to the south.
+SR 922 via 96th Street terminates at SR A1A.

 History

 The Broad Causeway opened in 1951, named after Shepard Broad.

 Before a 1983 reassignment of Florida Department of Transportation designations, the route had signs indicating that it was State Road 968, its former number was transferred to another east-west street 9 mi to the south (Flagler Street).

+In 2017, it was renamed to Shepard Broad Causeway by the Florida State Legislature.